 ND-PREP

-Notre Dame Post-baccalaureate Research Education Program
+Notre Dame Post-Baccalaureate Research Education Program

 Jordan Cockfield presents her research at the 2020 3MT qualifying rounds.